Hamza-Aziz/Hamza-Aziz.github.io/_pages/about.md

     overlay_filter: 0.15

 ---
-                        Resourceful team player.
-Passionate and self-driven.
+                        Experienced DevOps Engineer with 3+ Years in K8s, AWS and Azure.

 ## Work Experience 👨‍💻

 ### DevOps Engineer SQLI Dortmund, Germany (remotely)
 📅 <time> Aug 2021 – Present </time>
-- Creation and administration of 5 on-premises Pre-prod and prod Kubernetes clusters, with the implementing a GitOps strategy using Flux CD.
+- I have created and currently administer five on-premises pre-production and production Kubernetes clusters.
+Additionally, I implemented a GitOps strategy using Flux CD.
-- Actively implementing robust and secure CI/CD pipelines using Woodpecker (forked Drone CI).
+- Orchestrated the development and implementation of CI/CD pipelines using Github Actions, resulting in a 40% reduction in deployment time and a 25% increase in deployment frequency.
 - Setup and maintenance of comprehensive monitoring solutions, Prometheus, Loki, Promtail, OpenTelemetry, Tempo, and Grafana.
 - Containerization and packaging of applications using Docker and Helm.
 - Maintaining constant 99.99% uptime for SAP commerce applications within both Azure and AWS (more than 40 servers).